 —Jennifer Jefferson, reviewing Approaching Ice in The Rumpus

 Bradfield is much more than a naturalist with a pen.
 Her poetry crosses and redefines boundaries, illuminating the silent, isolating misconceptions in the human narrative.

 At once erotic and unnatural, scientific, and humane, the work presents a beautiful and grim and threatened lexicon of ice and icebergs.
 Examining "the age-old lust for places/ we pretend are free of consequence," Bradfield also reminds us of our ultimate limitation—mortality—and of the faint human traces any of us, even the boldest, leave.

-—Tess Taylor, The Barnes & Noble Review
+—Tess Taylor, reviewing Approaching Ice in The Barnes & Noble Review